mradcliffe/docker-core-sprint/README.md

 * Run the "Docker for Windows Installer" to install Docker.
    * If your computer does not have Hyper-V support enabled, Docker will try to enable it and Windows will need to be restarted.
 * Run the "Portable-Git" 64-bit installer.
+* Run the "7za.exe" installer.
+* Right-click the "docker-images.tar.xz" file and choose the "Extract Here" option.

 #### Windows (Docker ToolBox)

 Find the Docker and dependency installers in the Windows directory of the extracted docker-core-sprint directory.

-* Run the "Docker ToolBox" installer"
+* Run the "Docker ToolBox" installer.
+   * If you do not already have Git, check the Git for Windows option during the install process.
+* Run the "7za.exe" installer.
+* Right-click the "docker-images.tar.xz" file and choose the "Extract Here" option.

 #### MacOS